LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 FileMaker Server
    If a FileMaker database must be accessed by a mix of FileMaker clients and web visitors through Lasso, it should be hosted on FileMaker Server.
-Lasso can access the database directly through FileMaker Server 7-12 Advanced, FileMaker Server 9-12.
+Lasso can access the database directly through FileMaker Server 7-12 Advanced and FileMaker Server 9-12.

 Index Fields